Last Updated on May 17, 2023 by Matt

 Rewind the motor (advanced)

 One advanced technique that can get you more range if you’ve had your scooter for a while is to see if you need to rewind the motor.
+This is a somewhat complicated mechanical procedure, so I don’t usually recommend it.

-In simple terms, motors, like all mechanical parts, are subject to wear and tear over time.
+Motors are subject to wear and tear over time.
 Rewinding a motor is like refreshing it, and if the motor needs it, it will increase its efficiency.
 New scooters will rarely need this.

 Unless you know how to do this and have the necessary equipment for motor rewinding, you will need to take your scooter to a professional.